chingu-voyages/soloproject-tier2-bookfinder/README.md

   - [ ] Setting up a request aka plugging in search terms, limits to the returned result, etc
   - [ ] How to query only for the exact info you need.
 - Setup your parent component with at least the following:
-  - [ ] Search input
+  - [ ] Search input element and button
   - [ ] Book cards
-- [ ] Create Search Input Element and Button
 - Create a stateless book card component.
-This component does not need to keep any state; it's a pure component that just outputs a rendered component containing:
+This component does not need to keep any state; it's a pure component that just outputs a rendered component
+containing:
   - [ ] Cover image
   - [ ] Title
   - [ ] Author